If there’s one area we want to lose fat and tone up is the lower belly—more specifically the lower abs.

 It’s one exercise that’s really underrated and underutilized but comes with massive benefits.

-Once in that position, contract your abdominal muscles to lift your tailbone and butt off the ground.
-Make sure not to use momentum.
+- Once in that position, contract your abdominal muscles to lift your tailbone and butt off the ground.
+Your shoulder blades should remain in contact with the floor.
+Don’t get tempted to use the momentum.
 Instead, engage the abdominals to bring the force.
 When you lift your legs, imagine reaching the ceiling with your toes.

-At the top, pause for a second and return to the starting position.
-Do 12-15 reps for 2-3 sets.
+- At the top, pause for a second and return to the starting position.
+That’s one rep and repeat to complete 12-15 reps.

 2. Cross Body Climber

 Since losing stomach fat requires fat loss and massive calorie burning, this anaerobic-based workout for abs should be a must on your list.

 The cross-body climber is a core-strengthening move that engages your entire abdominal muscles and more.
 Because it’s a fast-tempo, high-intensity move, you get to burn far more calories than other resistance exercises.
 It’s also a great exercise to build stability and balance.